Skip to main content

 • 10022:22 defines the port mapping.
 In this case, it forwards traffic from local port 10022 to port 22 on the target Service.

 The SSH command, ssh example-user@localhost -p 10022, then connects to the local port 10022.
-Due to the port-forwarding performed in the prior command, this traffic is sent to port 22 of the specified Kubernetes services.
-You are now logged into the Slurm login node and can run Slurm commands.
+Because of the port-forwarding performed in the preceding command, Kubernetes sends this traffic to port 22 of the specified Kubernetes Service.
+You’re now logged into the Slurm login node and can run Slurm commands.

 Run Slurm commands

-After logging in, you will have access to all normal Slurm operations to submit jobs or manage the cluster.
-SchedMD provides extensive documentation for Slurm commands and some handy printable cheat-sheets To verify that the cluster is working, run a simple job.
-For example, discover the hostname on 6 nodes, as shown below:
+Once you’re connected to the login node, confirm that the cluster is reachable from your session and that your user has permission to submit work.
+After you log in, you have access to all normal Slurm operations to submit jobs or manage the cluster.
+SchedMD provides extensive documentation for Slurm commands and some printable cheat-sheets.
+To verify that the cluster is working, run a small job.
+For example, discover the hostname on six nodes, as shown in the following example:

 root@slurm-login-0:~# srun -N 6 hostname